 Bear in mind that fish meal is a rendered product.
 This process is necessary to prevent contamination.
 It makes these ingredients safer than raw diets, which carry the risk of food-borne illnesses.
 The best indication of a dog food’s health value is a statement denoting the product as complete and balanced.
 Then, you’ll know it meets the AAFCO’s nutritional standards.

 Sadly, the term “fish meal” has negative connotations that are unworthy of this highly nutritional ingredient.
 It offers benefits to pets and consumers that make it an excellent addition to any diet.
 The most important thing is that your pup gets the proper diet for its size, life stage, and activity level.
-Fish meal can help meet these needs in an affordable way.
+Fish meal can help affordably meet these needs.

 - See Also: What Is Blood Meal in Dog Food?